 The Karakoram Highway (KKH) is the highest paved international road and a major trade artery linking China and Pakistan at the Khunjerab Pass at an elevation of 4,733 meters.
 The highway is also a legendary tourist attraction encompassing a rich blend of historic landmarks, cultural diversity, and natural beauty – a thrill for adventure lovers.

-Historically the Karakoram Highway was a caravan trail – one of the several branches of the ancient Silk Route that has hosted traders, pilgrims, warriors, and common men for several centuries whose movement along the route brought about tremendous changes in social, cultural and economic aspects of the lives of residents.
+Historically the Karakoram Highway was a caravan trail – one of the several branches of the ancient Silk Route that has hosted traders, pilgrims, warriors, and common men for several centuries whose movement along the route brought about tremendous changes in social, cultural, and economic aspects of the lives of residents.

 Construction of the Highway

-Long before the Karakoram Highway or the KKH was constructed the northern areas (now Gilgit-Baltistan) were attracted by the Russians, Chinese, and the British merely due to its strategic importance yet the access to the region was a sheer challenge.
+Long before the Karakoram Highway or the KKH was constructed the northern areas (now Gilgit-Baltistan) were attracted by the Russians, Chinese, and British merely due to its strategic importance yet access to the region was a sheer challenge.
 The British being in power during the 1800s decided to sustain their authority by building an all-weather communication infrastructure along the Indus.
 Materializing the idea was not an easy task though.
-The British simply improved an old Srinagar foot track into a mule track at the initial phase and later another seasonal passage was devised through Chilas over the Babusar Pass to connect to the Kaghan valley which hardly remained open for 3 months a year during summers.
+The British simply improved an old Srinagar foot track into a mule track at the initial phase and later another seasonal passage was devised through Chilas over the Babusar Pass to connect to the Kaghan valley which hardly remained open for about 6 months a year during summers.

 Following the partition of the subcontinent in 1947, the Srinagar road was blocked permanently.
 It was the time when the northern areas were divided into several states functioning under the local rulers.
 In the year 1958, to build an all-weather road link between Swat and Gilgit, Indus Valley Road (IVR) was conceived.
 Its construction was started as a joint venture of the two governments in 1959.
 In 1966, under a Sino-Pak agreement, the government decided to develop the IVR into the Karakoram Highway.
-Near the completion phase, the construction work was discontinued due to financial constraints when the war broke out between Pakistan and India in 1971 but the valuable assistance from China made it possible to carry on.
+Near the completion phase, the construction work was discontinued due to financial constraints when the war broke out between Pakistan and India in 1971 but valuable assistance from China made it possible to carry on.

 Reconstruction of the Karakoram Highway

-In June 2006, a MoU was signed between Pakistan’s NHA and China’s CRBC to upgrade the KKH with overall width expansion from 10 to 30 meters to accommodate heavy-duty vehicles even in extreme weather conditions.
+In June 2006, an MoU was signed between Pakistan’s NHA and China’s CRBC to upgrade the KKH with an overall width expansion from 10 to 30 meters to accommodate heavy-duty vehicles even in extreme weather conditions.
 However, the construction was carried out but the width remained almost the same as the original.

-During the course of construction, the Attabad incident took place on 4 January 2010 when a section of the highway was damaged by a massive landslide in the Attabad valley of Hunza, about 19 kilometers upstream from Hunza’s capital of Karimabad,.
-The landslide shaped the 23 km long Attabad Lake, interrupted the flow of Hunza River and general travel along the Karakoram Highway.
+During the course of construction, the Attabad incident took place on 4 January 2010 when a section of the highway was damaged by a massive landslide in the Attabad valley of Hunza, about 19 kilometers upstream from Hunza’s capital of Karimabad.
+The landslide shaped the 23 km long Attabad Lake and interrupted the flow of the Hunza River and general travel along the Karakoram Highway.
 Construction of the tunnels through a revised 24 km long route began in July 2012 and was completed in September 2015.
 The realigned route through newly constructed 5 tunnels and a bridge restored the road link between Pakistan and China.